HazmatPants/tunnelshooter/TO-DO.md

 > in order of priority

 1. Gun malfunctions
-2. Gun modifications (muzzle devices, powder loads, ammo types, optics, etc.)
+2. add a way to add attachments in-game
-3. More guns
+3. More guns (M1911)
-4. Random tunnel generation
+4. Random dungeon-like generation